bastienexertier/httpx-keycloak/README.md

 # HTTPX-Keycloak

-My implementation of an httpx.BaseTransport that negotiates an access token and puts it in the request headers.
+My implementation of an `httpx.BaseTransport` that negotiates an access token and puts it in the request headers before sending it.

 # Installation